What to Know About Transabdominal Pelvic Ultrasound

 - Assessment of pelvic pain.

-- Utilization as an imaging guide during biopsies to facilitate needle placement.
+- Utilisation as an imaging guide during biopsies to facilitate needle placement.

 Expected Findings